ben3636/forti-pi/README.md

 ## Overview
 * Who?
    * Anyone!
 That's the entire idea here.
-Pi's are inexpensive and great for beginners or those of us on a tight budget.
+Pi's are inexpensive and great for beginners or those of us on tight budgets.
 * What?
    * Forti-Pi is a proof-of-concept for deploying a basic SIEM/XDR & Firewall setup at home on dirt cheap hardware for personal security or security research
 * When?